Harvey shuts down major fuel pipeline supplying East Coast

 Earlier Wednesday, the largest oil refinery in the country started shutting down as Harvey, which has now weakened to become a tropical depression, caused more catastrophic flooding along the Gulf Coast.

-Thirteen oil refineries are offline due to the storm, and flooding has knocked out around a fifth of the nation's refining capacity, according to S&P Global Platts.
+Thirteen oil refineries have been shut down or are in the process of closing, while several others are operating at reduced rates.
+Altogether, the disruption has knocked out about a fifth of the nation's refining capacity, according to S&P Global Platts.

+That's led to a spike in U.S. gasoline futures, which reflect wholesale prices and eventually trickle down to consumers.

+After gaining 6% during the day Wednesday, gasoline futures jumped a further 7% in the evening to more than $2 a gallon.